clipperhouse/netlify/content/query-expansions-stack-overflow-talent.md

 The next step was to move this logic down into the **query-parsing infrastructure**.
 By doing so, we operate on a real syntax tree, with real tokens, and avoid “stringy” edge cases.
 We added a [simple library](https://www.benjamin.pizza/posts/2017-11-13-recursion-without-recursion.html) for making substitutions, and eliminated regex.

-As of this writing, we offer query expansions for a few dozen common search terms (examples below).
+As of this writing, Stack Overflow Talent offers query expansions for a few dozen common search terms (examples below).
 The result is that the customer success team needs to recommend ‘tips and tricks’ less often; demos by salespeople are more impressive; and most importantly, developers are more likely to be found by the right companies.

 _Thanks to [Benjamin Hodgson](https://www.benjamin.pizza) for contributing to this essay._